-Inventories consist of alfalfa seed purchased from the Company's growers under year-to-year production contracts as well as packaging materials.
+Inventories consist of alfalfa seed purchased from the Company's growers under production contracts as well as packaging materials.
 Alfalfa inventories are accounted for on a specific lot-by-lot identification basis.
 Inventories are sold to the Company's customers on the same specific lot-by-lot identification basis.